1967 Major League Baseball season

-The 38th Major League Baseball All-Star Game, was held on July 11 at Anaheim Stadium in Anaheim, California, home of California Angels.
+The 38th All-Star Game was held on July 11 at Anaheim Stadium in Anaheim, California, home of California Angels.
 The National League won, 2–1.

 It was the final season for the Kansas City Athletics, before relocating to Oakland, California and becoming the Oakland Athletics for the season.

 The season was filled with historic seasons from multiple players.
 Carl Yastrzemski of the Boston Red Sox had tied for the most home runs in MLB with Harmon Killebrew, giving him the elusive triple crown.
 He led the American League in batting average (.326), home runs due to the tie with Killebrew (44) and runs batted in (121) (This feat would not be accomplished again until Miguel Cabrera earned the triple crown in with the Detroit Tigers).
 Yastrzemski also won the AL MVP and led the Red Sox to the AL pennant for the first time in two decades.
 They would ultimately lose to the St. Louis Cardinals 7–2 in Game 7 of the World Series.

 The Cardinals had standout players as well, with first baseman Orlando Cepeda becoming the first unanimously voted NL MVP.
 Cepeda finished the season with 25 home runs, 111 RBIs and a .325 batting average.
 He did however, struggle in the World Series, hitting only .103 with one RBI.